 Te Puke is surrounded by fertile land and friendly people, and will give you a perfect snapshot of rural New Zealand life.

-For more information on Te Puke please visit http://www.tepukegoodnessgrowshere.com/
+For more information and resources regarding Te Puke please visit http://www.tepukegoodnessgrowshere.com/